BlueprintFramework/framework/resources/scripts/blueprint/ui/README.md

 ## Disclaimer

 Features documented in this file are highly subject to change, wait for a stable Blueprint release to be released first.
+This documentation will probably move over to [Blueprint's website](https://blueprint.zip) at a later date.